Great Drought of 1976: what happened and what was the impact on Britain?

-When was drought declared in Britain?
+When was the drought declared in Britain in 1976?

 June bumbled along pleasantly.
 Then, around Midsummer Day, the weather entered a new dimension, as a searing sun burnt away almost all vestige of cloud.
 By the start of July, water rationing became inevitable and an emergency powers bill was announced on 3 July 1976.
 The resultant Drought Act came into force on 6 August.
 Besides banning hosepipes, the Act had serious emergency powers to reduce or turn off domestic and industrial supplies.

 8th September 1976: A public information notice warning about the drought, erected by the road in the Bridport area of Dorset/Credit: Getty